trashpanda-ai/Cloud-Computing-and-Big-Data-Applications/README.md

 ### Second Query Implementation
 The second query involves dynamic K-Means clustering.
-Due to implementation challenges, the theoretical approach outlined in the README is not fully functional.
-However, the code includes data normalization and an attempt at implementing the K-Means process.
+Due to implementation challenges, the theoretical approach outlined in the project [report](https://www.overleaf.com/read/bngdyswhtzyp#929bac) is not fully functional.
+However, the [code](https://github.com/trashpanda-ai/Cloud-Computing-and-Big-Data-Applications/blob/c25a31f4f10fc60293f8c88a273c3efc88915c13/DEBS%20Challenge.ipynb) includes data normalization and an attempt at implementing the K-Means process.

 ## Conclusion
 While PySpark offered a valuable learning experience, it posed challenges in terms of processing speed and integration into the benchmarking platform.
 The second query faced implementation challenges within the given time frame.
 Despite these challenges, the team recognizes PySpark's learning curve and versatile applications.